skywalkerSam/introductionToWebDevelopment/README.md

 ## Time

-The concept of time is a bit different for a DEV than to a physicist or, a philosopher.)
+The concept of time is a bit different to a DEV than to a physicist or, a philosopher.)

 <img src="./Resources/memes/devsNtime_.jpg" alt="" width=600>